How to account for legal settlements without creating a tax nightmare

 Settlement accounting is one of the most complex areas of law firm financial management.
 The stakes are high, the rules are specific, and the margin for error is small.
 This guide walks through the process from receipt to final disbursement.

+Five components: the gross amount, the client portion, attorney fees, costs advanced, and lien obligations: each belongs to a different party and requires a different accounting treatment.
 Before accounting for a settlement, know what the money represents.
 A settlement check is not a single transaction but multiple obligations bundled together.

 1. The gross settlement amount is the total received.
 This is the number on the check, but it belongs to multiple parties and serves various purposes.